 Metro Transit Service Reliability Measures Assessment

-The objective of this project is to explore different measures of transit service reliability, determine which ones are applicable to Metro Transit services, and provide a proof of concept of how these measures could be applied using available Metro Transit operations data.
+The objectives of this project were to expand the definitions of transit service reliability, determine which ones were applicable to Metro Transit's services, and provide a proof of concept of how these measures could be applied using available operations data.
+Researchers first reviewed common service reliability measures that are used for bus and light rail services both in the United States and internationally.
+The research team identified 18 common service reliability measures and categorized them into four groups.

 - Project number: 2016050